-See "Payments from Investment Managers" in Item 6.B above
+See "Payments from Mutual Funds" in Item 6.B above.

-Our Professional Alliance Group program allows certain unaffiliated third parties to refer clients to MSSB.
-If the client invests in an investment advisory program, we pay the third party an ongoing referral fee (generally about 25% of the portion of the client fee that we would otherwise allocate to the Financial Advisor).
-We may pay a fee greater or less than 25% depending on the facts and circumstances of the relationship.
+MSSB's Professional Alliance Group program allows certain unaffiliated third parties to refer clients to MSSB.
+If the client invests in an investment advisory program, MSSB pays the third party an ongoing referral fee (generally about 25% of the portion of the client fee that MSSB would otherwise allocate to the Financial Advisor).
+MSSB may pay a fee greater or less than 25% depending on the facts and circumstances of the relationship.